-(g) Contact your local water provider for information and assistance.

-(2) LAWN CARE

-- (a) Position sprinklers so water lands on the lawn and shrubs and not on paved areas. - (b) Repair sprinklers that spray a fine mist.
+- (g) Contact your local water provider for information and assistance. - (2) LAWN CARE - (a) Position sprinklers so water lands on the lawn and shrubs and not on paved areas. - (b) Repair sprinklers that spray a fine mist.
 Most misting issues result from a pressure problem, properly regulating pressure in an irrigation system will prevent misting. - (c) Check sprinkler systems and timing devices regularly to be sure they operate properly. - (d) Raise the lawn mower blade to at least three inches or to its highest level.
 A higher cut encourages grass roots to grow deeper, shades the root system, and holds soil moisture. - (e) Plant drought-resistant lawn seed.
 Reduce or eliminate lawn areas that are not used frequently.
 Avoid over-fertilizing your lawn.
 Applying fertilizer increases the need for water.
 Apply fertilizers that contain slow-release, water-insoluble forms of nitrogen. - (f) Choose a water-efficient irrigation system such as drip irrigation for your trees, shrubs, and flowers. - (g) Turn irrigation down in fall and off in winter.
 Water manually in winter only if needed. - (h) Put a layer of mulch around trees and plants to reduce evaporation and keep the soil cool.
 Organic mulch also improves the soil and prevents weeds. - (i) Invest in a weather-based irrigation controller-or a smart controller.
 These devices will automatically adjust the watering time and frequency based on soil moisture, rain, wind, and evaporation and transpiration rates.
-Check with your local water agency to see if there is a rebate available for the purchase of a smart controller.

-(3) POOL

-- (a) Install a new water-saving pool filter.
-A single back flushing with a traditional filter uses 180 to 250 gallons of water. - (b) Cover pools and spas to reduce evaporation of c) During a Drought your lawn, wash your car, or other non-essential uses, to help ensure there is enough water for essential uses.
+Check with your local water agency to see if there is a rebate available for the purchase of a smart controller. - (3) POOL - (a) Install a new water-saving pool filter.
+A single back flushing with a traditional filter uses 180 to 250 gallons of water. - (b) Cover pools and spas to reduce evaporation of water. - c) During a Drought - (1) Always observe state and local restrictions on water use during a drought.
+If restricted, for example, do not water your lawn, wash your car, or other non-essential uses, to help ensure there is enough water for essential uses.
 Contact your state or local government for current information and suggestions.